udomsak/pocket-devops/README.md

 - This repository have 2 branch for local development please use 'devel' branch instead.
 - Image for docker usage store at [ dockerhub ] ( https://registry.hub.docker.com/ )

+#### git details

+- your local development use 'devel' brancn it give you with docker file.
+- production use 'master' this use to deploy to heroku.

+## TODO

+- Change layout of code to easy migrate from development to production.
+- Change Procfile in right way. ( fodler/ path etc/ ) :)
+- clean up.

 ## Motd

+- NOTE this is quick and dirty way may not reasonable or beauty. :)

 - drone.io is CI/CD That easy to config ( from my mind ) even if it not well document but it' just work and they not have over feature that i not need more Build and Deploy.